 Polyploidy across populations, species, and communities

 I am an evolutionary biologist that primarily works on plant evolution and polyploidy.
-I am especially interested in grasses as a model for polyploid evolution because of their applications to agriculture and ecological resilience.
-I started as an Assistant Professor at North Carolina State University in August of 2026.
+I am especially interested in grasses as a model for polyploid evolution because of their importance to agriculture and ecosystems.
+I started as an Assistant Professor at North Carolina State University in August of 2025.
 Prior to that, I was a Marie Curie Fellow at the Royal Botanic Gardens Kew and a postdoctoral scientist at Duke University.
-Most of my empirical work has been focused on Madagascar, where I apply evolutionary biology to pressing conservation issues about grassy ecosystems related to climate change resilience rangeland management.
-I am active in the botanical and evolutionary biology communities, having edited for Botanical Society of America and Society of Systematic Biologist journals.
-Most of my research questions are from an organismal perspective, but I am also enjoy developing tools teaching materials that remove computational barriers to biodiversity science.
+I completed a PhD on computational phylogenetics at the University of Florida in 2017.
+Most of my empirical work has focused on Madagascar, where I apply evolutionary biology to conservation issues about grassy ecosystems and the genetics of climate change resilience.
+Most of my research questions are from an organismal perspective, but I also enjoy developing bioinformatic tools and teaching materials that remove computational barriers to biodiversity science.
+My lab currently works on phylogenetic networks, polyploid population genomics, and gene duplication and loss across plants.

 The best way to contact me is directly via email: gptiley@ncsu.edu